-They also soon spot a flying saucer flying over London, but before they can investigate Barbara and Susan are taken by a group of human beings who take them off of the street for their own safety.
+They soon spot a flying saucer flying over London, but before they can investigate Barbara and Susan are captured by a group of strange men who tell them its not safe on the streets of London.
 The Doctor and Ian meanwhile are ambushed by mysterious foot soldiers before being cornered by a Dalek that emerges from the Thames.

 They discover much to their horror that the Daleks have not only invaded but conquered the earth.
 The Daleks take the Doctor and Ian back to their saucer where they learn from a fellow prisoner how the Daleks invaded the earth, as do Barbara and Susan from the rebels.

 The Daleks apparently invaded the earth by launching plague missiles hidden in asteroids.
 The resulting plague killed billions and split the earth up later allowing a full Dalek invasion force to conquer the planet easily.
 They destroyed entire continents of people and enslaved the few unlucky survivors.
 Most were hearded into work camps, whilst a few were experimented on and transformed into slaves of the Daleks, the Robomen.

 The Daleks transform people into Robomen by wiping their minds and cutting pieces of their brains out and replacing them with metallic components.

 The rebels who are led by a wheelchaired man named Dortmun launch an attack on the Dalek saucer, but unfortunately Dortmun’s weaponry is of no use and the rebels are massacred.
 Nevertheless they are able to save the Doctor from being robotized.

 The Doctor escapes into the sewers with Susan and a man named David who Susan begins to develop feelings for.